kus/php-image/README.md

 ## Installation

-Place the PHP file on your server and include it in your script.
+Place the PHP file on your server and include it in your script or download via [composer](https://getcomposer.org/) `require: "kus/php-image": "dev-master"`.

 # Usage